-After decades of helping all types of clients, our personal injury law firm has answered our share of questions about the legal process.
+After decades of helping all types of clients, our personal injury law office has answered our share of questions about the legal process.
 One of the questions we hear pretty frequently is, “what is the difference between a lawyer and an attorney?”

 Legal professionals have been around in some context for centuries, and are known by various terms around the globe, such as:

 Each one of these titles may have slightly different qualifications or duties depending on the country they practice in.
 Luckily, those of us in the States generally only have to worry about two terms: lawyers and attorneys – so let’s focus on those.